nectar-cs/kerbi/docs/templating.md

 results of your invocations and returns an array.
 The functions it exposes - `hash`, `yaml`, `yamls`, `patched_with` - all return arrays of hashes.

+While you could return a list of hashes directly from `run` without using the aggregator, you would not be playing to Kerbi's strengths.

 ## Loading YAML files